 Holiday trips are generally limited to 25 guests, though trips often have less.
 We also offer charter trip services for groups.

 Yes, of course.
+We have lots of people who come by themselves.
 In some cases arrangements can be made to share a rental car with another person or group that is going on the same trip.

 On mountain bike trips the routes are suitable for the athletic-beginner to the experienced mountain biker.
-Although, you need to know that there are steep grades and loose gravel and one must be comfortable and be able to maneuver a bike appropriately and safely so as not to endanger oneself or others on the trip.
+Although, you need to know that there are steep grades and loose gravel, and one must be comfortable to be able to maneuver a bike appropriately and safely, so as not to endanger oneself or others on the trip.

 Most people wear what is most comfortable to them.
-When the weather is hot, a swimsuit with shorts can be worn.
-Shorts and a t-shirt can also be worn while on the raft.
-Teva sandals or water shoes are usually worn while on the raft.
-During hikes most people wear a comfortable pair of tennis shoes.
+When the weather is hot during the day a swimsuit with shorts and a t-shirt can be worn while on the raft.
+Water shoes or sandals are usually worn while on the raft, and during hikes most people wear a comfortable pair of tennis shoes.
 When the weather is cooler, be sure to wear something that is going to protect you from getting wet because once you get wet, you’ll stay wet.
 Layering your clothing is also a good idea.
 Read our checklist on what to bring.
 If you pack appropriately you will be comfortable and happy.

 The itinerary of a river trip has to be flexible.
 The length of time on the river depends on the camp sites and how much time is needed for activities during the day such as lunch and side hikes.
 On average you will spend 4-7 hours per day on the river.

 Many of our trips are appropriate for non-swimmers.
-Our trip consultants are happy to discuss which trips are appropriate for your particular interests.
+Our trip consultants are happy to discuss which trips are appropriate for your particular interests and comfort level.